EVerest/libocpp/README.md

 - on_suspend_charging_evse

-  Notifies libocpp that the EVSE has pause charging
+  Notifies libocpp that the EVSE has paused charging

 - on_resume_charging